 The Friction of Incongruence

 Incongruence: which is just a fancy way of saying your actions don’t match your internal standards.
 This friction of incongruence arises when we act against our core essence.
 Within the Four-Petal Flower life design system, purpose and values sit at the very foundation.
-Even if you haven’t explicitly defined them yet, you still feel the heavy cost of betraying them.
-This pain usually takes two forms.
+Even if you haven’t explicitly defined them yet, you still notice the quiet friction when you are drifting away from them.
+This discomfort usually takes two forms.

-When your actions do not align with your purpose, you move sideways or backward.
+When your actions stray from your purpose, you move sideways or backward.
 You might be achieving goals, but they lack meaning.
 You remain busy without contributing to your long-term fulfillment.
 This usually happens when you accept unwanted responsibilities from external sources like society, peer groups, or family.
-While these external expectations might sound like the correct things to do, they create friction if they do not align with your own purpose.
+While these external expectations might sound like the correct things to do, they create friction if they lack internal resonance.

-We also act against ourselves by violating our values and character.
+We also act against ourselves by compromising our values and character.
 This happens when you cut corners or perform tasks in a way that feels wrong.
-Failing to live up to your internal standards of behavior triggers feelings like shame or a leak of energy.
-These choices do not just make you feel “less than” in the moment.
-They actively demote your character and erode your sense of self.
+Failing to live up to your internal standards of behavior triggers feelings like guilt or a leak of energy.
+These choices do not just make you feel "less than" in the moment.
+They actively undermine your character and erode your sense of self.

 Simple Filters for Alignment